prestonharberts/fedora-40-configuration/docs/settings.md

     - Move window one workspace to the right: `Super-/`
     - Toggle fullscreen mode: `Super-F`
     - Toggle window on all workspaces or one: `Super+X`
-    - Move window to last workspace: Disabled
+    - Move window to last workspace: `Super+Shift+/`
     - Move window to workspace 1: Disabled
+    - Switch to workspace 1: Disabled
+    - Switch to last workspace: Disabled
     - View split on left: Disabled
     - View split on right: Disabled
     - Toggle maximization state: Disabled